-Etiquette requires getting the sand off your feet before you come aboard. also subject to elephantes, which are short but violent storms that seemingly come out of nowhere in the middle of the night.
+Take note that boats that summer in the Sea of Cortez are also subject to elephantes, which are short but violent storms that seemingly come out of nowhere in the middle of the night.
 Sometimes they have been strong enough to drive a number of anchored boats ashore.
 A somewhat similar phenomenon is the chubasco, which sometimes hits the tropical Pacific Coast of Mexico from May to October.

+FAQS

-FAQS Q: Are there pirates in Mexico?
+Q: Are there pirates in Mexico?

 A: No. In the last 40 years we know of only two cases of cruising boats - the catamarans Capricorn Cat and Moontide - being boarded by Mexicans with guns.
 Both incidents happened at the Bufadero anchorage south of Manzanillo.
 In both cases, the thieves made away with a little bit of money and did no harm.

 Q: Should I bring guns to Mexico?